ebuchman/blog/content/posts/uoa.md

 This hierarchy is a hierarchy of computational spaces, where each space constitutes its own medium for the clearing of payments.
-The line begins to blur between the Unit of Account and Medium of Exchange.
-The term Medium of Exchange becomes more relative, referring primarily to the medium one level up the hierarchy.
+The line begins to blur between the Unit of Account and Medium of Exchange, as the balance sheets on which we account become media themselves for the clearing of payments.
+And so the term Medium of Exchange becomes more relative, generally meaning a medium one level up from where you denominate your debts.

 So you and I can keep track of what we owe eachother, and maybe do some netting, but our real Medium of Exchange is our bank deposits, which we'll use if an imbalance between us persists too long.
-And while banks can do simple netting between accounts kept at their own bank, payments between accounts at different banks require them to go one level up the hierarchy, to the Medium of Exchange of bank reserves.
+And while banks can do simple netting between accounts kept at their own bank, payments between accounts at different banks require them to go another level up the hierarchy, to the Medium of Exchange of bank reserves.
 And so on.

 The point of all this is to demonstrate that access to a higher level of the hierarchy is only necessary in so far as there are *imbalances* in the payments graph being cleared in the lower level.
 We find here the deep tension between the Unit of Account and the Medium of Exchange - between the elasticity permitted by the Unit of Account and the discipline asserted by the Medium of Exchange.
-The Unit of Account permits us to create computational spaces where we can account for debts and net out payments.
+The Unit of Account permits us to create computational spaces - our network of balance sheets - where we can account for debts and net out payments.
-But to the extent there is insufficient bandwidth or capacity in that space, insufficient balance, computation must spill out into a medium higher in the hierarchy, in order for debts to settle.
+But to the extent there is insufficient bandwidth or capacity in that space, insufficient balance across our sheets, computation must spill out into a medium higher in the hierarchy, in order for debts to settle.
+This is the process at the heart of the financial
+system: settlement.

 ## Settling Up